ManpreetSinghGrewal/Task_1.2/README.md

-# new_fol
-new repo that is meant for the file work in scm
+# Title - SCM Evaluation
+Description -  This is repo for SCM evaluation
+Date - 25 March 2025